iamsnehadas/Personal_website/README.md

 <p>https://iamsnehadas.github.io/Personal_website/</p>

 <p>Hello!
-I am Sneha Das and this is my personal website :)</p>
+I am Sneha Das :)</p>
-This is also my first website and I have built is site using HTML and CSS.
+This is my personal website, built using HTML and CSS.
+This is my first website.